Pauan/Immutable/doc/doc.rst

   Converts specially marked JSON to a Dict_,
   Set_, List_, Queue_, Stack_, Tuple_,
-  or _Record.
+  or Record_.

   This function has the following behavior:

-  * JavaScript object literals are deeply copied, with fromJSON_ called on all the keys/values.
+  * JavaScript object literals are deeply copied, with fromJSON_ called on all the keys / values.

     This copying takes ``O(n)`` time.